karanveersp/job-runner/design.md

 ### Output Streaming

 A job can be monitored by multiple clients during job execution and afterwards.
-The client receives all historical output when they begin monitoring a job.
+The client receives all output from the beginning, before tailing the output if the job is running.
-If the command is `running`, the client tails the output until the status changes, or they press ctrl+c to stop tailing.

 This is current implementation plan to achieve this behavior.